glamorous-noob/pwn_adventure_3/Episode_02-Tu_quoque_Brute/README.md

 ![GameLogic_string](Images/GameLogic_string.png)

-With absolutely no sign of GameLogic.dll in the symbol tree, I started tackling how PE exectables handle imports and exports and I found these particular two links to be really useful: [link#1](http://ulsrl.org/pe-portable-executable/) , [link#2](http://www.openrce.org/reference_library/files/reference/PE%20Format.pdf).
+With absolutely no sign of `GameLogic.dll` members in the symbol tree, I started tackling how PE exectables handle imports and exports and I found these particular two links to be really useful: [link#1](http://ulsrl.org/pe-portable-executable/) , [link#2](http://www.openrce.org/reference_library/files/reference/PE%20Format.pdf).
 Thanks to that, and by retracing the reference made to the "GameLogic.dll" string, I was able to find my way up to the IAT (Import Address Table) of `GameLogic.dll`!

 ![gamelogic_iat](Images/gamelogic_iat.png)

-In spite of that, that when I follow the IAT address, I find a list of "normal" function addresses and not thunk function addresses as they should be.
+In spite of that, when I follow the IAT address, I find a list of "normal" function addresses and not thunk function addresses as they should be.
 That's the second Ghidra betrayal.
 It did not map the thunk functions to their names in the imported dll.

 ### VII - So what's next?